Jarvis-K/MultiKernelBench/README.md

 # MultiArchKernelBench

 A benchmark for evaluating LLMs' ability to generate kernels for various platform.
-Now supporting CUDA and triton kernels for GPUs, Ascendc kernels for NPUs and pallas kernels for TPUs.
+Now supporting CUDA and triton kernels for GPUs, Ascendc kernels for NPUs, pallas kernels for TPUs and SYCL kernels for Intel GPUs.

 ## Quick start